-Export of Iran's Drone Program to Tajikistan and Russia
+export of Iran's Drone Program

-In May 2022, Iran inaugurated a drone factory in Tajikistan.
+Tajikistan: In May 2022, Iran inaugurated a drone factory in Tajikistan.
 Located in Dushanbe, the manufacturing facility is slated to produce the Ababil 2 drone.
-Despite long provision of drones to its proxies and partners and the requisite technical know-how, the facility represented the first formal military drone production line Iran has employed abroad.
-In July 2022, in the aftermath of Russia's invasion of Ukraine, the U.S. National Security Advisor Jake Sullivan revealed that "our information indicates that the Iranian government is preparing to provide Russia with up to several hundred UAVs, including weapons capable UAVs on an expedited timeline."
-Some reports indicate that the Kremlin is scheduled to provide as many as 300 UAVs.
+Despite the long provision of drones to its proxies and partners and the requisite technical know-how, the facility represented the first formal military drone production line Iran has employed abroad.